Interested in running as an elite athlete?

-Athletes who wish to compete at Falmouth in the elite field:
+Athletes who would like consideration to compete in the elite field:

 - Comparable times for events greater than 10K are also accepted